itenisz/gatsby-themes/packages/gatsby-theme-vidyaa/README.md

 ## The goal of this project

 I started this to learn to work with the newest technologies and maintain high quality of coding standards.
-I especially wanted to work with multilangual enviroment, because thats not an easy task to do.
+I especially wanted to work with multilingual environment, because that's not an easy task to do.
 Try it for yourself and you will see why.
-Before start, I was unable to find any other example which is working with mdx, theme-ui and i18n and the topic of i18n solutions was very confusing with many different aproaches.
+Before start, I was unable to find any other example which is working with mdx, theme-ui and i18n and the topic of i18n solutions was very confusing with many different approaches.

 So I made my own solution, based on the official Gatsby i18n example, without using any outside i18n libraries, only with GraphQL queries (In the future I may create versions with the great i18n libraries like react-intl or i18next).
 On the top of that, I decided to use Typescript, because it seems Typescript provides a lot of help to write a better code.
-For the Design System I use Theme-UI which I think is the best, and thats the future of frontend solutions in React and Gatsby.
+For the Design System I use Theme-UI which I think is the best, and that's the future of frontend solutions in React and Gatsby.
 (Gatsby has official support to Theme-ui and they create a theme dev team to provide more higher level components in the future)

+## Special Thanks to some great developers

+They motivated me and showed a great way, how to handle development processes.

+- Thanks to **Brent Jackson** ([@jxnblk](https://jxnblk.com/)) the creator of Theme-ui, who is one of the greatest developers on this planet, I learned from him a lot about design principles.
+His Theme-ui is just amazing and reforms the whole approach to designing.
+I recommend to read his [blog](https://jxnblk.com/blog).

+- Thanks to **LekoArts** ([@LekoArts](https://www.lekoarts.de/)) creator of many high quality open source Gatsby Themes, and the original official Gatsby i18n example.
+He helps a lot in dev community on different forums and platforms.
+I learned a general approach to i18n from him, and about gatsby themes and his work encouraged me to use Typescript.

+- Thanks to **Jason Lengstorf** ([@jlengstorf](https://lengstorf.com/)) who is a really great guy, a great speaker, working a lot for dev community and constantly helping others.
+I learned from him a more open minded attitude to handle development and he shows great balance to maintain a healthier developer life.

+- Thanks to **Kristóf Poduszló** ([@kripod](https://github.com/kripod/)) who is following high quality coding standards as a computer engineer, I learned from him the importance of strict eslint and a new aproach to handle frontend with Design Systems like Rebass (by Brent Jackson).

 ## Origin of the name Vidyaa

 Its very funny, because I wanted to use a female name for it, so I used a female name generator and the random result was "Vidya".
 This name origins from the Sanskrit word "vidyā" which means "knowledge", and this whole project goal is gaining knowledge in development, so its a perfect name.
-I wroted as "vidyaa" because thats the correct Sanskrit transliteration.
+I wrote as "vidyaa" because that's the correct Sanskrit transliteration.

 ## Features

 ### mdx

-- this is a new format which is allow to use react components inside markdown and that creates a lot of possibilites
+- this is a new format which is allow to use react components inside markdown and that creates a lot of possibilities

 ### theme-ui

-- extremly smart Design System made by Brent Jackson ( who is the creator of Rebass and Styled-system )
+- extremely smart Design System made by Brent Jackson ( who is the creator of Rebass and Styled-system )

+### full responsive

+- theme-ui is a great help to provide a full responsive design

 ### i18n